 - hepatic encephalopathy, which is confusion due to the effects of blood toxins on the brain

 - gallstones (interference with bile flow can cause bile to harden and form stones)

-- enlarged spleen (splenomegaly)
+- splenomegaly, which is an enlarged spleen